jimandreas/ARC-AGI-adaptive-algorithms/docs/09 GeminiBlockFinder.md

 }
 ```

-## Verification function
+## Verification function -The Gemini Prompt:

-The Gemini Prompt:

-**Good - please create a function that takes the ouput of this function and verifies that the block is rectangular.**
+Good - please create a function that takes the ouput of this function and
+verifies that the block is rectangular.

+## Gemini code

 ```
 fun verifyRectangularBlock(blockCoordinates: Set<Pair<Int, Int>>): Boolean {